 Richard: Yes, 1958.
 I was 23 yrs. old.
 I signed up in the Valley for the army reserve.
 I had to do 6 months active duty, so I went to Fort Rod for six months.
 It’s now a college, but then it was a big army camp.
 I was there 6 months; I was a private, an unglamorous lifestyle.
 Then they assigned me to the control group which meant that you had to go to summer camp for 2 weeks.
 I didn’t skate for the 6 months.
 I went right back to Follies and made that season’s opening.

 When the Berlin Wall went up, under Kennedy in 1961, I was called up again from the reserves.
 Anybody in the control groups got called first.
-So, we were in Detroit when richarddwyer07my mother called and said you just got papers.
+So, we were in Detroit when my mother called and said you just got papers.
 To confirm it, I called the headquarters to check.
 The woman on the phone said, ”Private Dwyer” yes, you are going back.
 I had no choice.

 So, I left again in December of ’61.
 Actually I got called in October, and Oscar Johnson immediately wrote this letter to the west coast and said that we can’t replace him in 2 weeks, but we will have him ready in a month.
 They were trying to figure out who to put in, and they went with Jill Shipstad.
 They made Jill a ‘Debonair’ as a tribute to her dad.